pschaus/book_lepl1402/source/part1.rst

 Many primitive types...
 -----------------------

-As explained, Java requires that you specify the type of all variables and the return types of all methods.
+As explained, Java requires that you specify the type of all variables (including method parameters) and the return types of all methods.
 Java differs between *primitive types* and complex types, such as arrays and objects.
 The primitive types are used for numbers (integers and real numbers), for boolean values (*true* and *false*) and for single characters ('a', 'b', etc.).
-However, there are several number types, as shown in the following table:
+However, there are several different number types.
+The below table shows all primitive types:

 ======== ========================================================= ========================
 Type     Possible values                                           Example